veracruz-project/veracruz/CLI_INSTRUCTIONS.markdown

 Submitting <enclave>/example-binary.wasm from example/example-binary.wasm
 ```

-Then lets send over our data with identities with the "DataProvider" role.
+Now lets send over our data with identities with write-access to the data
-These are shares I've created that the example will use to reconstruct a
+files.
+These are shares I've created that the example will use to reconstruct
-secret message.
+a secret message.
 Keep in mind most likely this data will be coming from
 different devices:

 ``` bash